isabella232/dynamise/README.md

 ```

 **NOTE:** If you want to multiUpsert on different tables use the client.multiUpsert() method.
 Actually,
-this is using it either.
+this method is using it either.

 ####client.table("tableName").upload(Array)